http417/ReactNativeFoodApp/README.md

   4. Initial Data Population and Refreshing of Data
      - The redux store captures the last time the menu data was updated
-     - an invisible widget is placed in strategic places of the app's UI components and continually checks the aforementioned lastRefreshDate flag in the redux store.
+     - a decorator widget (AutoRefreshServerDataWidget) wraps certain app's UI components (e.g. WelcomeScreen)
+        - it adds functionality to continually checks the aforementioned lastRefreshDate flag in the redux store. and kick off a refresh of data if that data is stale.
      - if lastRefreshDate is more than 10 minutes past, data fetch & refresh process is kicked off and lastRefreshDate updated

   5. React Redux Separation of Container and Presentational Components